Darla Bostick’s Art Workshop/Retreat

 RECOMMENDED READING:

-FINALLY...and TOTALLY optional: We love to paint and have a munch time after dinner.
+FINALLY...and TOTALLY optional: We love to paint and have a munch time after dinner (Sometimes before dinner!).
 Bring something to share!
 Cheese, crackers, chocolate, etc. We have a refrigerator in our workroom.
 Also bring what you prefer to drink with these snacks.
+There is a Trader Joe's in Santa Fe and we usually meet up in the parking lot there, load up on yummies and then caravan up to Bode's General Store in Abiquiu for lunch.
+Then, we are off to the Ranch!

 BE PREPARED TO HAVE FUN!!